Azure/Vector-Search-AI-Assistant/README.md

 azd up
 ```

-After running `azd up` and the deployment finishes, you will see the output of the script which will include the URL of the web application.
+After running `azd up` on the **AKS** deployment and the deployment finishes, you will see the output of the script which will include the URL of the web application.
 You can click on this URL to open the web application in your browser.
 The URL is beneath the "Done: Deploying service web" message, and is the second endpoint (the Ingress endpoint of type `LoadBalancer`).

 ![The terminal output after azd up completes shows the endpoint links.](media/azd-aks-complete-output.png)